 - Quit smoking.
 Smoking can contribute to faster collagen loss.
 This makes the delicate skin under your eyes even thinner, leading to more visible blood vessels.

-- Try to reduce your allergy symptoms.
+- Try to reduce your allergy symptoms and avoid excessive eyelid rubbing.
 Avoid the things that cause your allergies whenever you can.
 Talk to your doctor about allergy medications.

 - Use cosmetics.
 Try using makeup concealer to cover shadows under your eyes.